yosefw/yosefw.github.io/open-letter/index.md

 Although my background is not in development, I usually enjoy this part the most.
 My aim here is to implement my design in clean, standard compliant front-end code.
 I want to get the product shipped, while maintaining the ability to continue tweaking the design as needed (without driving fellow developers crazy).

 I start with marking up the content, in either pure HTML, Markdown or other templating engine.
 I always strive to write clean and semantic markup and try to ensure that it’s accessible (although there is still some room for improvement).
 Then I sprinkle[ Bootstrap](http://getbootstrap.com/) on top of it, which greatly simplifies configuring the layout and basic UI elements.
-After that, I start overwriting Bootstrap’s default styles, either on pure CSS, or preferably, in [LESS](http://lesscss.org/).
+After that, I start overwriting Bootstrap’s default styles, either in pure CSS, or preferably, in [LESS](http://lesscss.org/).
 I love changing Bootstrap’s variable values and seeing the changes propagate throughout the design!
 Any behavior related tasks I will try to solve with a jQuery plug-in someone else has published.
 If I have no luck, I will write my own.
 In the end, I’ll have the actual interface designed to the pixel and ready to be shipped.

 ## Are we a good match?
 (TL;DR)